-Mullah Fazlullah, named as the new chief of the Pakistani Taliban, first came to prominence a decade ago with his fiery radio tirades against the Pakistani government, education and the polio vaccine.
+Mullah Fazlullah, the chief of the Pakistani Taliban, first came to prominence in the 2000s with his fiery radio tirades against the Pakistani government, education and the polio vaccine.

 "He has a forceful personality, very serious and radical.
-He was friendly, but absolutely committed to communicating his cause," our correspondent reports.
+He was friendly, but absolutely committed to communicating his cause," the correspondent reported.

 Tall and powerfully-built, Fazlullah was surrounded by his fighters when our correspondent met him and clearly enjoyed interacting with the media.

 But he was also highly respected by previous Taliban leaders Baitullah and Hakimullah Mehsud.

 Analysts view him as even more ruthless than his predecessor, Hakimullah, who was killed in a US drone strike.

 However, he clashed with his deputy Khalid Mehsud, who refused to accept his leadership of the Pakistani Taliban because he was not from the tribal region.